Columbus International Children's Choir won two gold medals at the 2024 World Choir Games

 Tatiana Kats - Founder, Director, Conductor

 Tatiana is the founder and director of Columbus International Children's Choir, Columbus Music and Art Academy, and Central Ohio Singing Competition.
-She is the conductor of Vocalise and Concordia choirs.
-Tatiana also serves as R&R Committee Chair for Ohio Choral Directors Association and runs a piano studio in Dublin, Ohio.
-Tatiana received Music Educator Award from Columbus Symphony Orchestra.
-She won the 3rd place in the Chorus Conductors category of The American Prize.
-She was recognized by National Music Certificate Program as "Founding Teacher ... instrumental in establishing a national standard for developing musicians in the United States of America."
-In 2023 Tatiana received Steinway Top Teacher Award.
+She is the conductor of the Vocalise and Concordia choirs and runs a private piano studio in Dublin, Ohio.
+Tatiana served as R&R Committee Chair for the Ohio Choral Directors Association.
+She received the Music Educator Award from the Columbus Symphony Orchestra.
+National Music Certificate Program recognized her as "Founding Teacher ... instrumental in establishing a national standard for developing musicians in the United States of America."
+In 2023, Tatiana received the Steinway Top Teacher Award.
 Her students won numerous awards at CMTA and OMTA competitions.
-Tatiana earned a Master of Arts degree in choral conducting and a Master of Music degree in piano pedagogy from The Ohio State University where she studied under Dr. Hilary Apfelstadt and Mr. James Gallagher.
+Tatiana earned a Master of Arts degree in choral conducting and a Master of Music degree in piano pedagogy from the Ohio State University, where she studied under Dr. Hilary Apfelstadt and Mr. James Gallagher.
 Before coming to the United States, she worked as a director of a music school and a conductor of youth and mixed choirs in Moscow, Russia.

 Roksalana Justice